Melidee/documentation/content/legal/terms/partnership.rst

 PARTNER shall only receive the commission for the Maintenance of Covered Extra Modules as long as the customer does not notify ODOO that they want to stop Working with PARTNER.

-.. [#pcom1] “Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.
+.. [#pcom1] "Working with an Odoo Partner" and "Covered Extra Modules" are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.

 5 Fees
 ======

 PARTNER agrees to pay the Partnership Annual Fee upon receipt of the annual invoice sent by ODOO.
 The fee will be specified in writing at the time of signature of this agreement.

 PARTNER acknowledges that the above-mentioned Partnership fee is not refundable.

 6 Termination
 =============

 In the event that either Party fails to fulfill any of its obligations arising herein, and if such a breach has not been remedied within 30 calendar days from the written notice of such breach, this Agreement may be terminated immediately by the non-breaching Party.

 Surviving Provisions:
-  The sections ":ref:`restrictions`”, “:ref:`p_liability`”, and “:ref:`gov_law`” will survive
+  The sections ":ref:`restrictions`", ":ref:`p_liability`", and ":ref:`gov_law`" will survive
   any termination or expiration of this Agreement.

 6.1 Consequence of termination
 ------------------------------

 On expiry or termination of this Agreement, PARTNER:
- - shall not use anymore the materials and the Odoo brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO ;
+ - shall not use anymore the materials and the Odoo brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO;
- - shall comply with its obligations during any notice period prior to such termination ;
+ - shall comply with its obligations during any notice period prior to such termination;
  - may not use Odoo Enterprise anymore, for development, test or production purpose

 .. _p_liability:

 7 Liability and Indemnities
 ===========================

 Both Parties are bound by a best endeavours obligation hereunder.

 To the maximum extent permitted by law, ODOO’s liability for any and all claims, losses, damages or